jamesgarriss/onering/story/chapter001.md

 The Dwarf grunted what Bjarn took to be an approving grunt.

 Pulling on Bjarn's hand, the boy dragged them back the way he had come.
 Soon they came to an old path, and when they followed it down towards the lake, they came upon a small clearing.
 In it a middle-aged man had his back to a tree and awkwardly, if determinedly, held a sturdy branch in his hands.
 Fanned out in front on him were three other men, all with drawn swords.
 One had a nasty bruise on his forehead, evidence that the branch had recently been used.

+Bjarn thought to himself, "I think I found our problem."
+He looked worriedly at the men.

+Balwulf stepped out toward the men and called out, "I don’t think you all should be here.
+Perhaps you should walk away."
+He gripped his axe tightly by his side, but didn’t raise it.
+Yet.

+The biggest of the three men waved his free arm at Balwuf and yelled back, "Get out of here!
+This is none of your business!"